necromuralist/student_intervention/_sources/training_and_evaluating.txt

    :scale: 85%

-The K-Nearest Neighbors classifier seems to perform comparably to the Logistic Regression classifier, although the two curves haven't converged yet, suggesting that it might be improved with more data, although it will still underfit the data.
+The K-Nearest Neighbors classifier seems to perform comparably to the Logistic Regression classifier, although the two curves haven't converged yet, suggesting that it might be improved with more data, although it will still under-fit the data.

 .. image:: figures/f1_scores_RandomForestClassifier.*